Cylindrical model structures: Outline

-In \ref{HomotopyAndRelativeHomotopySection} we define homotopies and relative homotopies with respect to a cylinder or co-cylinder.
-We demonstrate that we can compose, reverse, and construct identity homotopies and relative homotopies.
+In \ref{HomotopyAndRelativeHomotopyChapter}, we define homotopies and relative homotopies with respect to a cylinder or co-cylinder.
+We demonstrate that we can compose and reverse them.

-We show in \ref{MappingCylindersAndMappingCoCylindersSection} that if our strictness hypothesis holds we obtain a mapping cylinder factorisation into a normally cloven cofibration followed by a strong deformation retraction, and that we obtain a mapping co-cylinder factorisation into a section of strong deformation retraction followed by a normally cloven fibration.
+If our strictness hypothesis holds, we prove in \ref{MappingCylindersAndMappingCoCylindersChapter} that the mapping cylinder of a map gives rise to a factorisation of it into a normally cloven cofibration followed by a strong deformation retraction, and that the mapping co-cylinder of a map gives rise to a factorisation of it into a section of strong deformation retraction followed by a normally cloven fibration.

-In \ref{DoldTheoremSection} we characterise trivial fibrations as strong deformation retractions and characterise trivial cofibrations as sections of strong deformation retractions.
-This is by means of an abstraction of Dold's theorem for topological spaces on homotopy equivalences under or over an object.
+In \ref{DoldTheoremChapter}, we characterise trivial fibrations as strong deformation retractions, and characterise trivial cofibrations as sections of strong deformation retractions.
+This is by means of an abstraction of Dold's theorem for topological spaces, on homotopy equivalences under or over an object.

-We moreover prove in \ref{FactorisationAxiomsSection} that if our strictness hypothesis holds, a trivial cofibration is exactly a section of a strong deformation retraction and dually a trivial fibration is exactly a strong deformation retraction.
-With our mapping cylinder and mapping co-cylinder factorisations to hand, we deduce that the factorisation axioms for our model structures hold.
+Assuming once more that our strictness hypothesis holds, we prove in \ref{FactorisationAxiomsChapter} that a trivial cofibration is exactly a section of a strong deformation retraction, and dually that a trivial fibration is exactly a strong deformation retraction.
+With our mapping cylinder and mapping co-cylinder factorisations to hand, we deduce that the factorisation axioms for a model structure hold.

-In \ref{LiftingAxiomsSection} we prove that the canonical map from the mapping cylinder of a map to the cylinder at its target admits a strong deformation retraction.
+In \ref{LiftingAxiomsChapter}, we prove that the canonical map from the mapping cylinder of a map to the cylinder at its target admits a strong deformation retraction.
 We prove that normally cloven fibrations have the right lifting property with respect to sections of strong deformation retractions.
-We deduce that normally cloven fibrations have the covering homotopy extension property --- introduced in \ref{CoveringHomotopyExtensionPropertySection} --- with respect to cofibrations.
+We deduce that normally cloven fibrations have the covering homotopy extension property --- introduced in \ref{CoveringHomotopyExtensionPropertyChapter} --- with respect to cofibrations.

 This allows us to prove that cofibrations have the left lifting property with respect to trivial normally cloven fibrations.
 We conclude that the lifting axioms hold for one of our model structures.
 The lifting axioms for the other model structure follow by duality.